 If we look at agriculture, combating 'disease' is an important topic in which integrated analysis of the DNA, RNA and protein level is necessary.
 An example here is the use of bacteriophage viruses against bacterial infections of the tomato plant root.

 Discovering new associations in the data is currently complex and requires highly skilled individuals.
 Therefore, it is crucial to step forward and avoid the silos in genetic analysis by providing integrated, comprehensive and relevant results to make sure that R&D departments can maximise their discoveries in the shortest amount of time.
-Biostrand revolutionises genetic analysis with a new platform that allows us to check the data in a simple, intuitive, and yet highly accurate way by extracting the information of all levels (DNA, RNA and proteins) at once, providing researchers with an integrated view on their data, saving vast amounts of time and reducing costs.
+Biostrand revolutionises genetic analysis with the Lensai platform that allows us to check the data in a simple, intuitive, and yet highly accurate way by extracting the information of all levels (DNA, RNA and proteins) at once, providing researchers with an integrated view on their data, saving vast amounts of time and reducing costs.